Mudpuppies never leave their larval stage. This is called neoteny.

 - Mudpuppies are nocturnal, though they might be active during the day if they live in murky water.

-- Mudpuppies can swim, but they usually walk along the bed of the body of water.
+- Mudpuppies can swim, but they usually walk along the bed of a body of water.

 - Their skin has sense organs that help them get around.
 Their eyes are only good enough to distinguish light from dark.